aws-samples/aws-lambda-docker-serverless-inference/xgboost-inference-docker-lambda/README.md

 xgboost-inference-docker-lambda$ sam build
 ```

-The SAM CLI builds a docker image from a Dockerfile and then installs dependencies defined in `hello_world/requirements.txt` inside the docker image.
+The SAM CLI builds a docker image from a Dockerfile and then installs dependencies defined in `requirements.txt` inside the docker image.
 The processed template file is saved in the `.aws-sam/build` folder.

 Test a single function by invoking it directly with a test event.
 An event is a JSON document that represents the input that the function receives from the event source.
 Test events are included in the `events` folder in this project.